-(7) Preventing Abuse of Financial Functions
+(6) Preventing Abuse of Financial Functions

-In order to ensure security for users, the FSA will verify, based on the following perspectives, whether Major Banks develop management systems to prevent financial functions from being abused in addition to taking adequate care of crime victims.
+In order to ensure security for users, the FSA will verify, based on the following perspectives, whether Regional Financial Institutions develop management systems to prevent financial functions from being abused in addition to taking adequate care of crime victims.
 In doing so, the FSA will also check IT systems and other arrangements at financial institutions to properly confirm customers' identities, and to detect transactions that are strongly suspected of being illegal and take appropriate actions, including the freezing of deposit accounts.

-- 1) Do banks make efforts to eliminate crime, including the "Furikome" Fraud, that harms other people's assets?
-From the viewpoint of prompt recovery of victims' financial damages, in accordance with the Furikome Fraud Relief Act, do banks continuously deal with victims properly by halting transactions involving deposit accounts used in crime, providing information to suspected victims regarding funds remaining in such accounts, and distribute funds thereafter, etc.? - 2) Do banks make efforts to prevent unauthorized withdrawals from counterfeit/stolen cash cards, stolen passbooks, and Internet banking?
-Do banks pay compensation to victims properly according to the Depositor Protection Act and agreements within the industry?
-Do banks make efforts to enhance cooperation with the police through such measures as the conclusion of a crime prevention agreement with the police in order to respond to various cyber-attacks, etc. based on the fact that the Act on the Prohibition of Unauthorized Computer Access was revised in May 2012 to toughen penalties for unauthorized access?
-Do banks take adequate security measures for customer protection such as adopting appropriate personal identification methods for Internet banking, including variable passwords and electronic certificates that do not depend only on fixed IDs or passwords, to deal with the rapid increase in illegal money transfer this year?

-3) Do banks develop systems to appropriately execute tasks, such as verification at the time of a transaction, preparation and preservation of such verification and transaction record, and reporting of suspicious transactions based on the revised Act on Prevention of Transfer of Criminal Proceeds ("PTCP Act") enforced in April 2013 for preventing money laundering and terrorism financing of transaction?
-For account opening requests from corporate customers, financial institutions should remain reasonable and take into account customer convenience by allowing verification by requiring either one of specified documents under Article 4-1 and related ordinance of competent ministries, unless Article 4-2 of the PTCP Act is applicable to the transaction and additional verification is required.
+- (1) Do financial institutions make efforts to eliminate crime, including the "Furikome" Fraud, that harms other people's assets?
+From the viewpoint of prompt recovery of victims' financial damages, in accordance with the Furikome Fraud Relief Act, do financial institutions continuously deal with victims properly by halting transactions involving deposit accounts used in crime, providing information to suspected victims regarding funds remaining in such accounts, and distribute funds thereafter, etc.? - 2 Do financial institutions make efforts to prevent unauthorized withdrawals from counterfeit/stolen cash cards, stolen passbooks, and Internet banking?
+Do financial institutions pay compensation to victims promptly according to the Depositor Protection Act and agreement within the industry?
+Do financial institutions make efforts to enhance cooperation with the police through such measures as the conclusion of a crime prevention agreement with the police in order to respond to various cyber-attacks, etc. based on the fact that the Act on the Prohibition of Unauthorized Computer Access was revised in May 2012 to toughen penalties for unauthorized access?
+Do financial institutions take adequate security measures for customer protection, such as adopting appropriate personal identification methods for Internet banking, including variable passwords and electronic certificates that do not depend only on fixed IDs or passwords, to deal with the rapid increase in illegal money transfer this year? - 3 Do financial institutions develop systems to appropriately execute tasks, such as verification at the time of a transaction, preparation and preservation of such verification and transaction record, and reporting of suspicious transactions based on the revised Act on Prevention of Transfer of Criminal Proceeds ("PTCP Act") enforced in April 2013 for preventing money laundering and terrorism financing of transaction?
+For account opening requests from corporate customers, financial institutions should remain reasonable and take into account customer convenience by allowing simplified verification by requiring either one of specified documents under Article 4-1 and related ordinance of competent ministries, unless Article 4-2 of the PTCP Act is applicable to the transaction and additional verification is required.

-Do banks develop systems for cross-sectional cooperation and information-sharing between relevant divisions for organized efforts to prevent money laundering and terrorism financing transactions?

-4) Do banks make appropriate efforts, such as developing procedures and arrangements to cut relationships with antisocial groups, aiming to prevent antisocial groups from damaging the financial institution, managers, and various stakeholders such as customers, with the strong will of top management and entire bank organizations to eliminate antisocial groups from financial transactions?
-Do banks develop group-wide internal management systems that allow subsidiaries, sister companies, a real estate division for a bank with trust banking services, and other affiliates or divisions engaged in operations other than commercial banking to make the same efforts that the bank makes?
+Do financial institutions develop systems for cross-sectional cooperation and information-sharing between relevant divisions for organized efforts to prevent money laundering and terrorism financing transactions?
+(4) Do financial institutions make appropriate efforts, such as developing procedures and arrangements to cut relationships with antisocial groups, aiming to prevent antisocial groups from damaging the financial institution, managers, and various stakeholders such as customers, with the strong will of top management and entire organizations to eliminate antisocial groups from financial transactions?
+Do financial institutions develop group-wide internal management systems that allow subsidiaries, sister companies, and other affiliates or divisions engaged in operations other than commercial banking to make the same efforts that the financial institution makes?